Get Started with Trailhead and Trailblazer Community

 Trails are groups of modules that provide guided learning paths suited to specific roles or needs.
 You can also blaze your own trail, and choose the modules that you’re most interested in without following a pre-existing trail.
 Projects and superbadges allow you to learn interactively by requiring you to implement a feature or solution in an org.

-Who Is Trailhead For?
+Who Are Trailhead and the Trailblazer Community For?

 Trailhead content blends a variety of content types and approaches to cater to all types of learners, including: